My Experience with BMW

 modern cars are now mostly computerized, this is a moot point.

-- You must drive it like a sports car when it.
-For
+- You must drive it like a sports car.
+For instance, you

-instance, you can't avoid things on the road by driving over
+can't avoid things on the road by driving over them with this

-them with this car.
-I once hit a dead possum like prone
+car.
+I once hit a dead possum lying prone, thinking my

 - BMWs are mostly made of plastic to save weight, but most